Keynote Speakers

 About the Speaker

-Ronald Hanson (1976) is a Distinguished Professor at Delft University of Technology and a principal investigator at QuTech.
-He is one of the four founding professors of QuTech (2014), serving as its Scientific Director from 2016 to 2020.
-Ronald was the main driving force in establishing the 7-year, € 615 million national program Quantum Delta NL, leading the team in the run-up phase and serving as the first chairman of its Executive Board (2021-2023).
+Ronald Hanson (1976) is Distinguished Professor at Delft University of Technology and CEO of Delft Networks.
+He was one of the four founding professors of the interdisciplinary quantum institute QuTech (2014), serving as its Scientific Director in 2016-2020.
+Ronald was a main driving force in establishing the 7-year, 615MEuro Dutch program Quantum Delta NL, leading the team in the run-up phase and serving as the first chairman of its Executive Board (2021-2023).
+In 2024 he co-founded Delft Networks to commercialize the university R&D on quantum networks.

 David Lucas